alexandria-io/MulticurrencyPaymentSystem/README.md

 Multicurrency Payment System
 ============================

 This repository is an example of the multicurrency-payment-system in use.
-It demonstrates to the user how to set up a configuration file and where logs are stored in the system.
-All documentation for the multicurrency-payment-system can be found [here][1].
+It demonstrates one instance of a proper setup and configuration of the system.
+Documentation for the source code of multicurrency-payment-system can be found [here][1].

 License
 -------